-- 1. Multiply the total distributed earnings shown on Form 1099-Q (box 2) by a fraction.
+- Multiply the total distributed earnings shown in box 2 of Form 1099-Q by a fraction.
 The numerator is the adjusted qualified education expenses paid during the year and the denominator is the total amount distributed during the year. - Subtract the amount figured in (1) from the total distributed earnings.
-This is the amount the beneficiary must include in income.
-Report it on Form 1040, line 21.
+The result is the amount the beneficiary must include in income.
+Report it on Form 1040 or Form 1040NR, line 21.

-Example.
-In 2001, Sara Clarke's parents opened a savings account for her with a QTP maintained by their state government.
+Example 1.
+In 2004, Sara Clarke's parents opened a savings account for her with a QTP maintained by their state government.
 Over the years they contributed \$18,000 to the account.
 The total balance in the account was \$27,000 on the date the distribution was made.
-In the summer of 2007, Sara enrolled in college and had \$6,700 of qualified education expenses for the rest of the year.
+In the summer of 2010, Sara enrolled in college and had \$8,300 of qualified education expenses for the rest of the year.
 She paid her college expenses from the following sources.